-SOC 303I URBAN COMMUNITY LIFE
+SOC 3031 URBAN COMMUNITY LIFE

 Prerequisite: SOC 100 or SOC 106 or SOC 201.
-Required for all Sociology majors

-This course presents an overview of the historical development of the urban community.
-The dynamics of urbanism are studied, including characteristic social features, population shifts and changes, different life styles and urban ecology, as well as an overview of some of the major structural components of health, education, government, the economy, welfare and recreation in contemporary urban communities.
+Required for all Sociology majors This course presents an overview of the historical development of the urban community.
+The dynamics of urbanism are studied, including population changes, different life styles, and urban ecology.
 An integral component of this course may involve work in the community coordinated through the Community Outreach Office.
-The various contexts in which the students work will comprise the off-campus setting for students to actively participate in the community applying and integrating knowledge acquired in the classroom with actual programs, social policy, and concerns of the urban community.
+Students will actively participate in the community applying and integrating knowledge acquired in the classroom with actual programs, social policies, and concerns of the urban community.